jaymar921/J-Crypt/README.md

 > By JayMar921
 ### Encryption/Decryption - University Project
 J-Crypt is a Java Program that encrypt/decrypts a String.
 You can use your own key for strong encryption, there is also an option for generating a key.
 For best Encryption, I highly recommend to make your own keys that is 15 up characters in length, it should contain Symbols, Upper/Lower case Characters and numbers. example: `Th!$keyI$N0t$ecured`.
-The more characters you add, the complexity of character obfuscation increases
+The more characters you add, the complexity of character obfuscation increases.

 ![Figure 1-1](Documentation/Options.png "Options")
 ### If you are using windows